24 October 2023

 SATISFYING THE PRINCIPAL SAFETY OBJECTIVES

 Manufacturers must have adequate internal production control (quality assurance) as a means of satisfying conformity, achieved through taking responsibility for the technical documentation and monitoring manufacturing processes.
-Either the manufacturer or (by written mandate) the authorised representatives should draw up a declaration of conformity in accordance with Schedule 8 to the Regulations and apply the UKCA mark (as below).
+Either the manufacturer or (by written mandate) the authorised representatives should draw up a declaration of conformity in accordance with Schedule 8 to the Regulations and apply the UKCA / CE mark (as below).

 If the electrical equipment complies with a designated standard, there is a presumption that it meets the principal safety objectives.